kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ```

 With this approach, Prow executes component's and integration's jobs for the same PR.
 We have to ensure proper order of jobs,
-to build component, before using it in the integration job.
-To achieve that, we execute additional step at the beginning of
+to build components before using them in integration jobs.
+To achieve that, additional step is required at the beginning of
-all integration jobs that waits for all dependant jobs.
+every integration jobs that waits for all dependant jobs.

 To read more details, see [Guard integration jobs](#guard-integration-jobs).